ikaratsoris/Circular-Object-Detection/README.md

 # Circular Object Detection
-Computer Vision MATLAB project for detecting circular objects and classifying them based on their radius.
+Computer Vision MATLAB project for detecting circular objects and classifying them based on their radii.

 ## General info
 This project was created to detect circular objects on oil images taken from a microscope.
 It mainly uses the circular Hough transform (imfindcircles).